Does your business need an order management system (OMS)?

 When is the right time to get one?

 If a business feels the need for an order management system, it’s already behind.
-In some cases, delays in integrating an OMS can permanently harm a business, as customers rarely forget slow shipping times.
+In some cases, delays in integrating an OMS or adopting modern order management software can permanently harm a business, as customers rarely forget slow shipping times.
 If a business becomes known for late deliveries, rebuilding its reputation can be difficult.
+That’s why forward-thinking companies adopt deployment-free order management systems early, avoiding the burden of ongoing maintenance or manual updates.

 Conclusion

 If your business is processing more than 20 orders per week, it’s time to integrate an order management system.
-Let modern software handle the logistics so your business can focus on what truly matters—scaling!
+Let modern purchase order software handle the logistics with real-time events and built-in integrations, so your business can focus on what truly matters—scaling efficiently without code maintenance or deployments.

 Looking for an order mangement system that scales?

-With Orfula, managing orders from all your different channels is easy and efficient.
+With Orfula, you can manage orders from different channels with ease and efficiency.

 • No deployments needed